 The aluminum wiring itself isn’t the problem, as the metal conducts electricity safely and efficiently.
 Fires occur because of the aluminum at connections.
 In fact, the U.S. Consumer Product Safety Commission (CPSC) concludes that properties with aluminum wiring are 55x more likely to be a fire hazard than properties wired with copper.

-All acquisition due diligence reports should contain a thorough breakdown on both the electrical systems for a given property, as well as any concerns with wiring and potential fire hazards.
+All due diligence reports should contain a thorough breakdown on both the electrical systems for a given property, as well as any concerns with wiring and potential fire hazards.

 5. Sylvania Electrical Panels